mustafa1996omar/Covid19-Discord-Bot/README.md

 This is a discord bot designed to be used by users to get information regarding the covid-19 statistics for the world, countries and US states.

-Type !corona with following commands below. world - to get corona virus information. country <country name>  - to get corona virus information of the country. state <us state abbreviation>  - to get corona virus information of the state.
+Type !corona with following commands below.\n world - to get corona virus information. country <country name>  - to get corona virus information of the country. state <us state abbreviation>  - to get corona virus information of the state.